Deokishisu/FRLG-Plus/FAQ.md

 ### Will new moves be implemented?
 New held items?
 No. This hack aims to preserve the original battle mechanics and maintain link compatibility with the vanilla games.
 Adding new moves or held items runs contrary to those goals.

-### Will the Gen 6+ Experience Share be implemented?
+### Will the Generation VI+ Experience Share be implemented?
 No.

 ### Will you improve breeding mechanics?
 Breeding mechanics have been ported from Emerald, but no further improvements will be made.
 This hack is not meant to supplant the vanilla games when it comes to obtaining good Pokémon.

 ### What are the shiny chances?
 Will they be improved?
-The shiny chance is 1/8192, as it was in Gen 3.
+The shiny chance is 1/8192, as it was in Generation III.
 The odds of encountering a shiny Pokémon will not be increased.

 ### Will you add something to change my Pokémon's IVs/Hidden Power/Nature/etc.?
 No. This hack is not meant to supplant the vanilla games when it comes to obtaining good Pokémon.
 For IVs specifically, players can make the game behave as if all Pokémon IVs are perfect by toggling an option in the Key System Menu.
 This option does not affect a Pokémon's actual IVs or Hidden Power.